 Non-profit Status, Financials & Reports

-- What is the Omaha Home for Boys?The Omaha Home for Boys is comprised of three core programs: Inspiration Hill Residential Care, Jacobs’ Place Transitional Living and Branching Out Independent Living.
+- What is the Omaha Home for Boys?The Omaha Home for Boys is comprised of four core programs: Inspiration Hill Residential Care, Jacobs’ Place Transitional Living, Branching Out Independent Living, and Clinical Services.
 Each program is unique in its own way, yet they share the common goal to help youth develop the skills and confidence needed to lead independent, productive lives.
 The Home serves youth ages 14 to 24 from across the state of Nebraska.

 - How do youth come to the Omaha Home for Boys Residential Care Program and how long do they stay?The Omaha Home for Boys Residential Care Program is for high school age boys and young men from across the state of Nebraska.
 Youth in our Residential Care Program must be court-ordered for admission with the average length of stay being less than one year.